 How to use Groove Music Equalizer

-1. Launch Groove Music and click Settings in the navigation pane of the app.
+- Launch Groove Music and click Settings in the navigation pane of the app.
 Settings are represented by a gear icon.
-How To Use Groove Music Equalizer On Windows 10

-2. As I said, the Groove Music app is not iTunes or Media Monkey.
+- As I said, the Groove Music app is not iTunes or Media Monkey.
 You might even call it a bare-bones music player app and you won’t be wrong.
 As such, there isn’t a lot to play with around in the settings and you should see a link to the Equalizer under the Playback section.
 If you can’t see the link to Equalizer you’re probably running a previous version of the app that doesn’t support an equalizer.
-How To Use Groove Music Equalizer On Windows 10

-3. Clicking on it opens the Equalizer window, but you cannot move it around.
+- Clicking on it opens the Equalizer window, but you cannot move it around.
 It just stays right where it opens up.
-Nevertheless, you can select any of the available eight presets here from the drop-down menu or create your own.
-How To Use Groove Music Equalizer On Windows 10
+Nevertheless, you can select one of the eight presets from the drop-down menu or create your own.